2022 Kia K5 Trim Levels, Configurations & Comparisons.

 Like the other trims, the EX has dual-zone climate control.
 The difference is that it has rear air conditioning vents so that passengers can enjoy some cool air, too.
 The EX stands out from the lower trims because it has LED interior lighting and SynTex upholstery on its seats.
 Other standard features are a wood-graphic accent trim in various spots around the cabin and front seats that are both heated and ventilated.

-On its exterior, the EX doesn't have all of the same sporty design elements that the GT-Line has.
-For example, it doesn’t have black accents, a rear spoiler, or LED fog lights.
-It does, though, have a panoramic sunroof.
-This sunroof can bring in fresh air and more light.
-When it's too hot, the power sunshade can close things up.
-Like the GT-Line, the EX has 18-inch wheels, but its wheels have a gray machine finish instead of a black one.
+While the EX may not boast all of the athletic exterior styling elements of the GT-Line, it still has plenty of attractive features.
+The EX does not have black accents, a rear spoiler, and LED fog lights, but it does have a stunning panoramic sunroof to get in the fresh air and warm sunlight.
+On hot days, simply activate the power sunshade to close things up.
+Like the GT-Line, the EX is elevated on 18-inch wheels, but it has a gray machine finish, unlike the GT-Line's sleek black one.

-Compare the EX vs GT Trims.
+Compare the EX vs GT.
 What is the difference?

-This bigger engine is able to generate an impressive 290 horsepower and 311 pound-feet of torque.
-It's used in conjunction with an eight-speed dual clutch transmission (wet type).
-The GT gives drivers the opportunity to take some manual control over shifting using the paddle shifters on the steering wheel.
-Plus, the GT has a sport-tuned suspension and GT brake calipers that many people will notice and appreciate.
+Under its hood, the GT hides a powerful 2.5L turbo engine, producing 290 horsepower 311 lb-ft of torque.
+There is an 8-speed dual clutch transmission, and the GT presents drivers the opportunity to take some manual control over shifting using the paddle shifters on the steering wheel.
+On top of that, the sport-tuned suspension and GT brake calipers give a thrilling drive that's impossible to forget.

-From a fuel efficiency perspective, the GT doesn't do as well as the others.
-It has a combined fuel economy of 27 miles per gallon.
+Talking about fuel efficiency, the GT falls short compared to the other trims, having a combined fuel economy of just 27 miles per gallon.
 The best that the other trims can do is 32 miles per gallon (combined).

 Inside the cabin, the GT has many of the same features as the EX does.
 It has the same type of infotainment system as the EX has, and it has SynTex seats, though it has special sport bolster front seats.
 However, it doesn't have ventilation as a standard component.
 This is only optional.